atruttmann/atruttmann.github.io/README.md

 - [x] Need to move link buttons so they don't jump as slide content changes
 - [x] Consider adding a way to view images larger (similar to Confluence?)
 - [x] Consider making a dark mode version
-- [ ] Determine projects to showcase and make content/images for each (TODO: SporcleBot, Dashboard?)
+- [x] Determine projects to showcase and make content/images for each
 - [ ] Upload updated resume
-- [ ] Consider adding more videos
 - [ ] Write more about being a Design Technologist

 After inital publication